GrEFeRFeeD/eshop-app/README.md

 #### Guest

-Guests can only see the products or authenticate.
+Guests can only see the products, categories or authenticate.

 ##### Get all products list